 After a while, we started running 2 sheets through together which doubled our output and also kept the back of the sheets ink free.
 They just stacked up in a cabinet drawer until we had several hundred of them.

 We once won an eBay auction for some 48 point Onyx metal type.
-It probably weighed 30 pounds and was taped together with Scotch tape, having no chance of staying together during shipping (see the photo to the left).
+It probably weighed 30 pounds and was taped together with cellophane tape, having no chance of staying together during shipping (see the photo to the left).
 Pulling it out sort by sort (a sort is an individual piece of metal type), we filled a galley, letter by letter in the exactly order we removed them.
 The galley sat around the studio for a while until we finally decided we should record the melee with a broadside below entitled, How Type Writes Poetry.

 Several years later there sits this 4" stack of "ink pulls" in one of our cabinet drawers.
 It was almost an inevitable to produce a book project using these sheets and call it How Ink Writes Poetry.

 We've got an idea for extending the series to help explain some of society's important questions.
 Book #2 using these ink pulls used white ink on black paper for a book entitled, Electric Fire From the Clouds, based on Ben Franklin's experiments on electricity.

 Below is a side-by-side comparison of spreads from Artist Proof 1 and Artist Proof 2.